IntegerMan/AIObservabilityAndEvaluationWorkshop/README.md

 Now select your user and click the various buttons to review and accept the role assignment.
 ![Assigning the role to your user](Images/AddRoleAssignmentToUser.png)

+Do this same process again for the **Cognitive Services User** role.

 #### Logging in for Identity Authentication